McChronicle/BingeSkipper/README.md

 ### Chromium based browsers

-1. Visit the page for this extension [in the chrome web store](https://chrome.google.com/webstore/detail/netflix-autoskip/oglhelhnbhiigifcgohdmhgaodaonhjl)
+1. Visit the page for this extension [in the Chrome web store](https://chrome.google.com/webstore/detail/netflix-autoskip/oglhelhnbhiigifcgohdmhgaodaonhjl)
 2. Click "add"
 3. Enjoy!
 Updates will be applied automatically as we publish them on the chrome web store.

 ### Firefox based browsers

-1. Visit the page for this extension [in the firefox addon store](https://addons.mozilla.org/de/firefox/addon/netflix-autoskip/)
+1. Visit the page for this extension [in the Firefox addon store](https://addons.mozilla.org/de/firefox/addon/bingeskipper/)
 2. Click "add to firefox"
 3. Enjoy!
 Updates will be applied automatically as we publish them on the firefox addon store.